 2.9.
 "Charge-depleting operation" means, for OVC-HEVs, the state of vehicle operation when the current REESS SOC is higher than the charge-sustaining target SOC value and, while it may fluctuate, the intent of the vehicle control system is to deplete the SOC from a higher level down to the charge-sustaining target SOC value.

 2.10.
 "Driver-selectable charge-increasing operation" means, for OVC-HEVs, the operating condition in which the driver has selected a mode of operation, with the intention to increase the REESS SOC.

+2.11.
+"Energy consumption rate" means the amount of energy consumed for vehicle propulsion per unit of time.

+2.12.
+“Battery SOCE” means the on-board usable battery energy (UBE) performance at a specific point in its lifetime, expressed as a percentage of the UBE determined during type approval testing.

+2.13.
+“Battery SOCR” means the on-board electric range at a specific point in its lifetime, expressed as a percentage of the certified range.

 3. Information to be determined, stored and made available